-- Nordic countries, for example, tend to recover a relatively large share of costs (related to the fixed network and energy market related) from generators. - In the central and eastern parts of the continent, MS typically apply no charges or recover a low proportion of charges from generators.
+- Nordic countries, for example, tend to recover a relatively large share of costs (related to the fixed network and energy market related) from generators.31 - In the central and eastern parts of the continent, MS typically apply no charges or recover a low proportion of charges from generators.

-Of course, as discussed further below, although some countries may apply generation tariffs, they do still apply connection charges.
-This means that the incentives created for generators at the time of connection, can be a combination of generation site connection charge and the use of system and system services tariffs projected to be applied over the life of the plant.
+However, as discussed further below, although some countries may not apply generation tariffs, all MS apply a form of generation connection charge.

+This means that the incentives created for generators at the time of connection, can be a combination of a generation site connection charge and the use of system and system services tariffs projected to be applied over the life of the plant.